awsdocs/aws-server-migration-service-user-guide/doc_source/IAM_setup.md

 The following prerequisites apply to either platform supported by AWS SMS\.

-If your IAM user account, group, or role is assigned administator permissions, then you have access to AWS SMS\.
+If your IAM user account, group, or role is assigned administrator permissions, then you have access to AWS SMS\.
 To call the SMS API with the credentials of an IAM user that does not have administrative access to your AWS account, create a custom inline policy defined by the following JSON code and apply it to the IAM user:

 ```
 {